Blue Clear Sky (song)

-"Blue Clear Sky" is a song written by Bob DiPiero, John Jarrard and Mark D. Sanders, and performed by American country music singer George Strait.
+"Blue Clear Sky" is a song written by Bob DiPiero, John Jarrard and Mark D. Sanders, and recorded by American country music singer George Strait.
 It was released in March 1996 as the first single and title track from Strait's album of the same name.
 "Blue Clear Sky" was recorded in Nashville, Tennessee at Emerald Studios.
 The song reached Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Background

 Strait told Billboard that he loved the song when he first heard it, but he was also concerned.
 "I thought that 'Blue Clear Sky' didn't sound right to me, it should have been 'Clear Blue Sky.'
 Tony and I talked about it, and we came so close to messing it up.
 We finally called Bob DiPiero [one of the song's writers], and he said he got the line from Forrest Gump.
 Bob DiPiero writes in the GAC (Great American Country) featured article, Bob DiPiero Reveals The Story Behind "Blue Clear Sky" about the idea of the song.
 Bob says, "I went to see the movie "Forrest Gump."
 About halfway through the movie, Forest has a dialogue where he is talking about his girlfriend, Jenny.
 The dialogue went something like this...

 "Jenny was gone, then all of a sudden, out of the blue clear sky, she was back."

 Well, of course it's backwards.
 The real term is "out of the clear blue sky," but it grabbed my attention.
-The next day I was writing with John Jarrard and Mark D. Sanders.
+The next day I was in a songwriting session with John Jarrard and Mark D. Sanders.
 I told them about this backwards idea and we wrote "Blue Clear Sky" about how love seems unfindable and then out of the blue, you find it."

+Cover versions

+Country music singer Dierks Bentley covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.